nature & the human being

 Since antiquity, people have used nettle as a medicinal herb.
 In the Middle Ages, it was used medically by Hildegard von Bingen and the scholar Paracelsus, amongst others.
 Extracts from the small nettle help to relieve burning pains and regulate inflammatory processes.
 Because of these properties, extracts from the plant are used in Anthroposophic Medicine to treat insect bites, sunburn and mild burns.

-Burns and Bites Cooling Gel
+Burns & Bites Cooling Gel

-For burns, sunburn and insect bites
+Gel for minor burns, mild sunburn and insect bites

 36ml